 Following completion of the assessments, feedback was collated from all participants to inform refinement and scaling-up of the tool in the next phase.
 The road-testing was completed in June 2021.

-The second phase will see the tool being refined based on the lessons learned from phase one, again supported by a multi-partner working group.
-The updated CHD tool will be offered to Alliance members that request the diagnostics for the initial stage of project development in a country.
+The second phase saw the tool being refined based on the lessons learned from phase one, again supported by a multi-partner working group.
+The updated CHD tool has since been offered to Alliance members that request the diagnostics for the initial stage of project development in a country.

 The CHD provides a maturity assessment of the National Meteorological Services, their operating environment, and their contribution to high-quality hydromet services.
 The ten elements are grouped into four categories, helping to identify where additional focus and support may be needed: